 WET BEAD BLASTING

-Alternatively known as vapour blasting or aqua-blasting, this has some distinct advantages over dry bead blasting.
+Alternatively known as vapour blasting or aqua-blasting, wet bead blasting has some distinct advantages over dry bead blasting.

-It is a less costly process because it requires lower air pressure and fewer CFM as the bead/water slurry is pumped up to the blast gun.
-Dry blasting however, requires higher pressure and CFM to produce the vacuum developed in the blast gun’s venturi to draw the media up to the gun.
+It is a less costly process because it requires lower air pressure and fewer CFM as the bead/water slurry is pumped to the blast gun while dry blasting requires higher pressure and CFM to produce the vacuum developed in the blast gun’s venturi to draw the media up to the gun.
 Lower pressure means reduced electricity consumption, less machine wear and less media breakage.

-Finally, wet bead blasting produces a better finish and the process can be controlled to produce different finishes.
+Finally, wet bead blasting is recognised to produce a more aesthetically pleasing finish and the process can be controlled to produce different finishes.

 DRY ABRASIVE BLASTING